|Nutritional Guidelines (per serving)|

-Heat the oven to 350 F.
+Gather the ingredients.
+Preheat the oven to 350 F.

 Prick the potatoes in several places with a fork.

 Increase the oven temperature to 425 F. Cut each potato in half lengthwise.

 Beat in the butter, sour cream, and salt and pepper.

-Pile potato mixture back into only 6 of the shells.
+Spoon the potato mixture back into only 6 of the shells.

 Top each potato half with some of the shredded cheese and then sprinkle with paprika.
-Bake for about 15 minutes or until the cheese has melted and potatoes are heated through.
+Bake for about 15 minutes or until the cheese has melted and the potatoes are heated through.